How do the CI Vehicles Work?

-These should be in a form that demonstrates that the promoter understands which are needed and the major issues involved for each to be bankable, but do not yet require significant professional legal involvement/crafting.
+These should be in a form that demonstrates that the promoter understands which ones are needed and the major issues that needs to be addressed for each to be bankable, but do not yet require significant professional legal involvement/crafting.

 Intermediate Financial Model & Associated Analysis

 Showing that the promoter understands the key financial mechanics of the project and the associated inputs, but which may require additional detail, complexity, confirmation of inputs as determined by detailed study, etc. At this point, the model should reasonably demonstrate that there will be sufficient financial returns to both equity investors and debt lenders.